 Respondents to the survey appeared to be satisfied overall with the agency Web site, though interestingly the rate of dissatisfaction with this facet of the agency is higher than in previous questions (noting that satisfaction is also higher).
-5 percent expressed dissatisfaction while 81 percent appeared satisfied.
+Nine percent expressed dissatisfaction while 78 percent appeared satisfied.

-Launched in 2005, TBAE's site continues to be a great success for users.
+Launched in 2005, the current iteration of TBAE's site continues to be a great success for users.
 After logging into his or her account, a user can pay fees, update contact information, keep track of continuing education credits, and more.
 In 2018, 97.4 percent of respondents reported having used online account services or intend to use them; as discussed above, the question was not asked this year but data from the past indicates heavy use of the site by stakeholders.
-Agency management is currently considering an overhaul of the look, feel, management, and possibly functionality of the site, in order to maximize effectiveness and consumer satisfaction.
+Agency management is currently undergoing an overhaul of the look, feel, and management of the site, in order to maximize effectiveness and consumer satisfaction.